 Upgrade your outsourcing

 Beyond a technology upgrade, it may be more effective to review the entire contracting machine, alongside the legal input that is sometimes required.
 Contracts are touched by everyone and owned by no one, which in turn makes for lots of opportunities for value leakage or – more optimistically – savings and value creation, if you get it right.

 A professional service firm that can not only help automate the contracting arm of the company but, at the same time, improve the contracting processes, may be the solution that pays dividends in time and resources from the outset, without waiting for that ROI.
 This is about upgrading your outsourcing solution and finding a service you can delegate the end-to-end operation to.

 Transformation is likely taking place in many other departments within your company and the legal department needn’t be exempt.
 It just comes down to the realisation that a legal department and its contracting processes can be transformed.
 Speaking to colleagues in other parts of the business that are undergoing (or have undergone) transformation can set you up for conversations with trusted service providers that, instead of giving you just one piece of the pie (CLM software), can offer you the whole pie, by improving and then operating your CLM processes for you.

 Delegate is the new automate

 This is a new perspective on outsourcing: Where old outsourcing was, seemingly, a lift-and-shift – perhaps taking certain processes out of a high-cost location such as London and relocating them to a new, less-expensive location, the new perspective is to improve the processes first, then take over the operation.

-In this evolving climate of legal service provision, there are organizations that can offer legal expertise, technology, a variety of centers, and diverse language skills, among countless other benefits.
+In this evolving climate of legal service provision, there are organisations that can offer legal expertise, technology, a variety of centres, and diverse language skills, among countless other benefits.
 Why not find the one provider that can match the footprint of your company better than any other outsourcer?